ClusterHQ/flocker/docs/using/administering/debugging.rst

 The following scripts can be used to gather this information on Ubuntu and CentOS.

-Save the script to a file and then run it.
+Save the appropriate script to a file and then run it as root

 Ubuntu
 ^^^^^^